dudash/openshift-wetty-client/README.md

 * Deploy the prebuilt image : `oc new-app quay.io/jasonredhat/openshift-wetty-client`
 * Expose a route on port 8888 : `oc expose svc/openshift-wetty-client --port 8888`

-Navigate to the exposed route and login as one of the 20 available users (term1-term20).
-There are 20 users created in the Dockerfile with username matching the password.
+Navigate to the exposed route and login as one of the available users.
+There are 60 users created in the Dockerfile with usernames: user1-user60 and password: password1-password60, respectively.

 Now in that wetty terminal login to your OpenShift cluster of choice using the oc command:
 >`oc login https://mycluster.awesomeland.com`